civl-verifier/civl-verifier.github.io/layered-concurrent-programs.md

 }
 ```

-The layer-0 program is shown above.
+The layer 0 program is shown above.
 Procedure `IncrBy2` creates two tasks via a parallel call to `Incr`, each instance of which
 makes a single call to the atomic action `Intro_x`.
 Preemptions can occur at entry into or exit from `Main`, `IncrBy2`, or `Incr`.